 Wes is the third generation to raise trout at Sunburst, which was founded by his grandfather in 1948.
 The company preserves Appalachian food traditions, including the value of necessity.
 Morsels of trout that are too small for fillets become smoked trout dip or trout jerky, continuing founder Dick Jenning’s waste not, want not philosophy.

 “People in Asheville really enjoy a bit of a story with their ingredients,” says Wes.
 “When people do the farm tours here or I give an individual tour to a small family, they’re really intrigued by the location and the tales of what we’ve been through and where we are now.”

-Some of the Sunburst’s most unexpected products are embraced by internationally known chefs like Katie Button, who uses trout caviar on her upscale deviled eggs at Nightbell in downtown Asheville.
+Some of the Sunburst’s most unexpected products are embraced by internationally known chefs, such as Katie Button in her downtown Asheville eateries.

 “We’re honored to be in WNC and to have tight relationships — on first name basis — with almost all of these chefs,” says Wes.
 “It doesn’t just feel like a business transaction.
 I look at these chefs as friends of mine.”